 - Attempting suicide

-- Depression is negatively affecting your life -- causing difficulties with relationships, work issues, or family disputes -- and there isn't a clear solution to these problems.
+- Your sadness is making your life worse, like causing trouble with relationships, work issues, or family disputes -- and there isn't a clear solution to these problems.

-Once you decide to seek medical help, start with your primary doctor.
-He or she can evaluate you to make sure that medicines or another illness are not causing your symptoms.
+Once you decide it’s time to get treatment, start with your primary doctor.
+She can talk with you about how you feel and make sure that medicines you take or another health problem isn’t causing your symptoms.

-Your doctor may prescribe treatment or refer you to a mental health care professional who can perform a thorough assessment so that an effective course of treatment can be recommended.
+Your doctor may prescribe treatment or refer you to a mental health care professional, who can look at your symptoms and recommend some options for treatment.

-If you have multiple sclerosis, the first step in treating depression is recognizing that you are depressed.
-The second step is seeking help.
-These two steps may in fact be the hardest part of the entire treatment process.
-Once you seek help from a qualified health care provider, you will find that there are numerous treatment options to help you get back on track.
+The first step in getting the right treatment is to recognize that you're depressed.
+The second step is to seek help.
+These things may be the hardest part of the entire process.
+But once you connect with a qualified health care provider, there are many ways to help you get back on track.